-With careful planning, an openness to reinvention, and continual monitoring, you can organize your customer service content in a way that benefits agents and customers equally.
+With careful planning, an openness to reinvention, and continual monitoring, you can organize your customer service content to benefit agents and customers equally.

-While each organization must craft and follow its own unique content strategy, there are a few overarching guidelines that every organization can benefit from.
+While each organization must craft and follow its unique content strategy, there are a few overarching guidelines from which every organization can benefit.
 These are:

 1. Start with your homework

-To identify the kind of content you need, and how you can organize your customer service content, you must first identify how to meet your customer’s needs.
+To identify the kind of content you need and how to organize your customer service content, you must first identify how to meet your customer’s needs.
 This doesn’t just mean listing FAQs and jotting down their answers – you need to focus on searchability & findability of information.

-Consider this scenario: As a company that offers E-Commerce Solutions, you’ve hired a team to write articles about your offerings on a daily basis.
+Consider this scenario: As a company that offers E-Commerce Solutions, you’ve hired a team to write articles about your offerings daily.
 However, the articles appear on a micro-website in a grid format, without any other discernible system for searching (see Figure 1).

 Now, consider Expedia (Figure 2).
-By segmenting content into easily identifiable categories, the brand allows customers and agents to quickly navigate the knowledge base and pull up the desired solutions.
+By segmenting customer service content into easily identifiable categories, the brand allows customers and agents to quickly navigate the knowledge base and pull up the desired solutions.

 - Decide how to group your content based on relevant themes and subcategorize information.